mscdw/Duke-Backend/Product Overview.md

 3. The recognition results (e.g., `FaceId`, `status: matched`) are collected.
 4. The results are sent back to `Duke-Central` in a batch to update the event records in MongoDB.

-> The complete sequence, including API calls and interactions, is detailed in the **Technical Integration Guide**.
+> The complete sequence, including API calls and interactions, is detailed in the [Technical Integration Guide](Technical%20Integration%20Guide.md).

 ### Phase 3: Visualization - User Interaction